shamdasani/shamdasani.org-old/content/blog/history/index.md

 ### Opportunity

 If there's one thing that I've learned over the past few months, it's that there is opportunity everywhere.
-The effects of the circumstance removed all possibilities of an internship, family vacation, or social meetups and obligations.
+The effects of the sudden change in circumstance at the time removed all possibilities of an internship, family vacation, or social meetups and obligations.
 In many respects, I was free.
 I was able to do whatever I wanted, but I didn't want to waste my time.
 I knew that I wanted to work on something special.

 With this in mind, I was wrapping up my freshman year when my high school friend [Max](https://maximgeller.com) called me about an interesting opportunity — participating in his college's startup accelerator program, Georgia Tech Create X.

 As we thought of startups to work on, we came back to one of my personal side-projects, [Enlight](https://enlight.nyc).
 It was a community-driven site that hosted programming tutorials for web development and data science that I started four years ago.
 After agreeing that there's potential to grow the platform, I rallied together another good friend, [Varun](https://www.varunjindal.com/), and we quickly got to work.
-We ended up getting into the program with Enlight, and we were excited for what was to come.
+We ended up getting into the accelerator program with Enlight, and we were excited for what was to come.

 ![enlight](enlight.png)